RoniGurvich/Peptriever/peptriever/indexing/templates/biencoder_card_template.md

 datasets:
 - {{  dataset  }}
 ---
-## Peptriever BiEncoder for Protein-Peptide Binding
+## Peptriever: A Bi-Encoder for large-scale protein-peptide binding search

+For training details see our [Application Note](https://www.biorxiv.org/content/10.1101/2023.07.13.548811v1).

-The model and training process is outlined in [this application note]().
-Training code can be found [here](https://github.com/RoniGurvich/Peptriever).
+Training code can be found in our [Github repo](https://github.com/RoniGurvich/Peptriever).

-For more details see the [application page](https://peptriever.app)
+A live demo is available on our [application page](https://peptriever.app)

 ## Usage